michael-chiang-dev5/template/README.md

 # Description

 This is a template project.
-It implements a minimal React frontend, express backend, postgresql database interface, and OAuth authentication.
+It implements a minimal React frontend with Redux, express backend, postgresql database interface, and OAuth authentication.

 Start the frontend with `npm run frontend`
 Start the backend with `npm run backend`